Tsalright-Technologies/governance/README.md

 ## Governance Model

-Individual contributors to the Concourse project can become members of **teams**, each with a stated purpose, a clear set of responsibilities, and a list of repos that they maintain.
+Individual contributors to the tsalright-s-crew project can become members of **teams**, each with a stated purpose, a clear set of responsibilities, and a list of repos that they maintain.